 Harmful Algal Blooms (HABs) are an ongoing problem in Blind Sodus Bay, with the most recent recorded blooms collected for toxin and/or chlorophyll analysis in 2016.
 These samples were collected by the Citizens Statewide Lake Assessment Program (CSLAP) in the center of the bay four times, with each sample containing extracted chlorophyll at or above the threshold for a eutrophic classification (CSLAP 2016).
-Total phosphorus in the same samples were above the 20 $\mu$ g/L threshold for eutrophic classification in 3 out of 4 samples, altough the majority of total phosphorus is often associated with cyanobacteria or other algae in the water body.
+Total phosphorus in the same samples were above the 20 μg/L threshold for eutrophic classification in 3 out of 4 samples, although the majority of total phosphorus is often associated with cyanobacteria or other algae in the water body.
 With high levels of surface level chlorophyll, total phosphorus may not definitively relate to trophic state.
 High productivity and associated algal blooms lead to hypoxia in the deep portions of the bay.
 Data from the 2016 Blind Sodus Bay Citizens Statewide Lake Assessment Program (CSLAP) indicated that the bay began to stratify between late June and early July.
 The thermocline was at approximately 3 m, with oxygen levels beginning to drop at approximately 2 m and reaching 0 mg/L well above the deepest point of the bay (8 m).
 In addition to the four lake samples, two samples were also collected from shoreline blooms in 2016 for cyanobacterial toxin analysis.
-These samples tested negative for microcystins, paralytic shellfish toxins, cylindrospermopsins, and $\beta$ -Methylamino- L-alanine, but tested positive for the neurotoxin anatoxin-a (Greg Boyer & Zach Smith, SUNY College of Environmental Science and Forestry, Personal Communication).
-Preliminary results from nutrient and toxin models in Sodus Bay suggest that cold water intrusion from Lake Ontario through the breaches has a significant impact on reducing the likelihood for bloom formation (NY Sea Grant 2016, Joseph Atkinson, University of Buffalo, Personal Communication).
-A similar reduction in HAB intensity from cold water intrusion may also be occurring in Blind Sodus Bay.
+These samples tested negative for microcystins, paralytic shellfish toxins, cylindrospermopsins, and β -Methylamino- L-alanine, but tested positive for the neurotoxin anatoxin-a (Greg Boyer & Zach Smith, SUNY College of Environmental Science and Forestry, Personal Communication).